sagarsrivastava87/medianet-hiring-challenge/README.md

 The parsing logic is a simple 20 line code that loops through the websocket response, taking each array of stock one by one and updates its status and value in the "stockList" object.
 This object is used to render the required table on the html.

 The source data is parsed using standard javascript methods alongwith lodash's functions to generate an array of objecThe "computeStats()" method in the app.component.ts file is a non-essential method used to display the statistics boxes.

+##### HOW TO RUN
+Clone/Download the git repo<br />
+Load the node_modules by running the "npm install" command<br />
+Execute "ng serve" to start the application on your local machine and navigate to "http://localhost:4200/"<br />

 _Refer https://sagarsrivastava.in/terriblytinytales for working solution & more details._